sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Related Work

-Like us, several approaches already rely on machine learning to infer the structure of articulated objects from known categories.
+\paragraph{Data-driven articulated object modeling.} Like us, several approaches already rely on machine learning to infer the structure of articulated objects from known categories.
 Early works, like A-SDF~\cite{mu2021asdf} extends implicit representations such as DeepSDF~\cite{park2019deepsdf} to model category-level articulations by embedding joint angles within a learned shape code.
-Similarly, CAPTRA~\cite{captra} introduces a unified framework for tracking articulated motion from point cloud sequences.
-ANCSH~\cite{li2020category} builds on the normalized object coordinate space~(NOCS) designed for rigid objects~\cite{wang2019normalized} and generalizes it to represent canonical configurations of articulated objects.
+CAPTRA~\cite{captra} introduces a unified framework for tracking articulated motion from point cloud sequences.
+ANCSH~\cite{li2020category} builds on the Normalized Object Coordinate Space designed for rigid objects~\cite{wang2019normalized} and generalizes it to represent canonical configurations of articulated objects.
 However, these methods require training and testing separate models for each object category, hindering their applicability and generalization capabilities.

 Ditto~\cite{jiang2022ditto} predicts both the geometry and relative state change using two 3D point clouds captured by multiple viewpoints; it is also limited to a single part.